veltaine/OldRestaurant/README.md

+# Restaurant-Template
+Restaurant Template Design, customizable and can be updated
 # Website for China River, Beverly MA

+September 20, 2024
+-This is a local copy for my portfolio to allow me to continue building and developing to make improvements, no longer active and does not reflect the current organization's page.

+** FOR REFERENCE ONLY **

 February 14th, 2024
 - This website is no longer maintained by the original owner.
 Please update bookmarks.
 Will archive this project for personal projects moving forward.